Graduate Study in English

 Reasons for graduate study

-- Further study in particular area of English language
+- Further study in particular area of English language or literature

 - Interest in research